Achieving Efficiency in Black Box Simulation of Distribution Tails with Self-structuring Importance Samplers: Large deviations characterizations and zero-variance IS distributions

 \end{theorem}

 As a consequence of Theorem \ref{thm:LDP}, the tail asymptotic in (\ref{tail-asymp}) holds automatically for any joint distribution specified via Assumptions \ref{assump-marginals} - \ref{assump:joint-Y}.
-While there is a rich literature on tail risk probabilities of the form $P(X_1 + \cdots + X_d > u)$ where $X_1,\ldots,X_d$ are independent, the treatment for more general objectives which arise in modeling operations exist only for specific instances.
+While there is a rich literature on tail risk probabilities of the form $P(X_1 + \cdots + X_d \geq u)$ where $X_1,\ldots,X_d$ are independent, the treatment for more general objectives which arise in modeling operations exist only for specific instances.
 As examples, we have \cite{GHS2000} deriving asymptotics of the form (\ref{tail-asymp}) for a specific quadratic objective $L(\cdot)$ motivated from the delta-gamma approximation of portfolio losses.
-Likewise, \cite{juneja2007asymptotics,blanchet2019rare,ahn2018efficient,bai2020rareevent} derive asymptotics of the form (\ref{tail-asymp}) considering piecewise linear $L(\cdot)$ motivated from settings requiring evaluation of the likelihood of excessive project delays, cascading failures in product distribution and banking networks, safety in intelligent physical systems, etc. These results rely, however, on exploiting specific distributional assumptions such as $\XX$ being multivariate normal, or elliptical, or possessing independent components.
-On the other hand, Theorem \ref{thm:Tail-asymp} is applicable for $L(\cdot)$ as general as the instances considered in Examples \ref{eg:affine-MILP} - \ref{eg:features-NN} and across a broad spectrum of joint probability distributions for $\XX.$ A counterpart of Theorem \ref{thm:Tail-asymp} which considers the presence of even heavier tailed marginals than in Assumption \ref{assump-marginals} is presented later in Section \ref{sec:extensions}.
+Likewise, \cite{juneja2007asymptotics,blanchet2019rare,ahn2018efficient,bai2020rareevent} derive asymptotics of the form (\ref{tail-asymp}) considering piecewise linear $L(\cdot)$ motivated from settings requiring evaluation of the likelihood of excessive project delays, cascading failures in product distribution and banking networks, safety in intelligent physical systems, etc. These results rely, however, on exploiting the specific structure of $L(\cdot)$ and the distributional assumptions such as $\XX$ being multivariate normal, or elliptical, or possessing independent components.
+On the other hand, Theorem \ref{thm:Tail-asymp} is applicable for $L(\cdot)$ as general as the instances considered in Examples~\ref{affine-MILP}-\ref{eg:features-NN} and across a broad spectrum of distributions.